iterami/Docs.htm/common/guides/json.md

             }
           ],

           // Optional.
-The range at which this event triggers.
+The range at which this event triggers, or false to disable.
           // If range is 0, only during collisions.
-          "event-range": 0,
+          "event-range": false,

           // Optional.
 ID required to trigger event, or false to allow all.
           "event-target-id": "_me",